 FUNDING AREAS: STEM education, public safety, environmental conservation and sustainability

-PROFILE: Based in San Antonio, Texas, Tesoro is a Fortune 100 company and an independent refiner and marketer of petroleum products.
-The company was founded in 1968, and it has a corporate giving structure that supports the communities it's connected to.
-Tesoro and its employees support nonprofit organizations through foundation grants, corporate contributions and sponsorships, workplace giving, and volunteerism.
+PROFILE: Based in San Antonio, Texas, Tesoro was a Fortune 100 company and an independent refiner and marketer of petroleum products.
+The company was founded in 1968, and it had a corporate giving structure that supports the communities it's connected to.
+Tesoro and its employees supported nonprofit organizations through foundation grants, corporate contributions and sponsorships, workplace giving, and volunteerism.
 Tesoro is now Andeavor, and the Andeavor Foundation has picked up where Tesoro left off with grantmaking.
 Funding areas of interest are STEM education, public safety, and environmental conservation and sustainability.

 Foundation grants are often a few thousand dollars each.
 The funder does not have an online grants database.
-In the Southwest, the San Antonio area is a top priority.
+In the Southwest, the San Antonio area continues to be a priority.
 Other geographic areas of interest are Anacortes, Washington; Kenai, Alaska; Los Angeles and Martinez, California; Mandan, North Dakota; and Salt Lake City, Utah.

 To apply for a grant, submit an application online.
 Requests are reviewed on an ongoing basis without deadlines.
 Large requests may take up to three months to review and require a site visit.
 In terms of employee engagement, the company also provides matching gifts, volunteers, and scholarship programs.
 Direct general questions to the foundation staff at firstname.lastname@example.org.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)